Generalising Aumann's Agreement Theorem: Abstract

 \section{Abstract}

-Aumann's celebrated theorem says that a group of agents who once shared a common prior probability distribution cannot assign different posteriors to a given proposition, should these agents have common knowledge about their posteriors.
-In other words, rational agents cannot agree to disagree.
-Aumann's agreement theorem was one of the first attempts to formalise and explore the role played by common knowledge in decision theory.
-Recently, we have seen a resurfacing of the debate around possible (quantum) extensions of Aumann's results.
+According to Aumann's celebrated theorem, rational agents cannot agree to disagree.
+In other words, agents who once shared a common prior probability distribution and who have common knowledge about their posteriors cannot assign different probability distributions to a given proposition.
+Common knowledge imposes strong restrictions on assigned probabilities.
+In fact, Aumann's agreement theorem was one of the first attempts to formalise and explore the role played by common knowledge in decision theory.
+Recently, the debate over possible (quantum) extensions of Aumann's results has resurfaced.
 This paper contributes to this discussion.
-First, as expected, we argue that agreeing to disagree is impossible in quantum theory.
-Secondly, and based on the quantum argument, we show that agreeing to disagree is also forbidden in any generalised probability theory.
+First, we argue that agreeing to disagree is impossible in quantum theory.
+Secondly, by building on the quantum argument, we show that agreeing to disagree is also forbidden in any generalised probability theory.
+The upshot is that in its probabilistic version, the agreement theorem is a direct consequence of how we choose to condition upon acquiring new information.